Ecuador rallies Latin America in Assange battle with UK

 Business leaders and analysts told Reuters this week that long-time U.S. trade benefits for the Andean country are at risk due to the Assange saga.

-Additional reporting by Carlos Quiroga in La Paz and Deisy Buitrago in Caracas; Editing by Andrew Cawthorne and Cynthia Osterman
+Additional reporting by Carlos Quiroga in La Paz; Editing by Andrew Cawthorne and Xavier Briand